Internet Providers in Chicago, Illinois

 This coverage statistic is based on a mix of FCC and private provider reporting in the past two quarters.

 25 Mbps download and 3 Mbps upload is the minimum speed for an Internet connection to be classified as “Broadband” by the FCC.

-Customer Reviews of Internet Providers in Chicago
+Map of ISPs in Chicago

 Are you a journalist or researcher writing about this topic?

 Contact us and we'll connect you with a broadband market expert on our team who can provide insights and data to support your work.